cyber-sushi/makima/README.md

 #Use a key sequence (Ctrl/Alt/Shift/Meta + Key) to invoke a shell command
 MODIFIER1-MODIFIER2-MODIFIER3.KEY1 = ["command1"]

-#Remap a key sequence (with modifiers, e.g. Ctrl, Alt, Shift, etc) to a key sequence
+#Use a key sequence (Ctrl/Alt/Shift/Meta + Key) to invoke a list of shell commands
 MODIFIER1-MODIFIER2-MODIFIER3.KEY1 = ["command1", "command2", "command3"]
 ```
 You can find the `KEY` names inside `/usr/include/linux/input-event-codes.h`, or launch `evtest` to see the events emitted by your devices.\